-Why Your Child Keeps Wetting the Bed—and What to Do About It
+Why Your Child Keeps Wetting the Bed

 If your child still wets the bed, they're not alone.
 Approximately 15% of 5-year-olds have accidents at night.
 And while chances are your child will outgrow the habit eventually, you'd probably like to sleep through the night yourself and no longer have to wash soaked pajamas and bed sheets.